Day Tours from Scottsdale

 You’ve seen the iconic photos of Antelope Canyon, with columns of sunlight swaddled in red-orange toned sandstone.
 The most famous slot canyon in the Southwest is carved from slickrock near the shores of Lake Powell.
 It’s a bucket list spot for people from around the world and thanks to DETOURS, it’s a day trip from the Valley.

-DETOURS is the only company offering day tours to Antelope Canyon from Scottsdale.
+DETOURS is one of only a few companies that offer day tours to Antelope Canyon from Scottsdale.
 Along the way, guests enjoy stops at Horseshoe Bend and Cameron Trading Post.
 It’s a long day but hey, you’re not driving.
 Catch a few winks on the ride home if you like.
 Antelope Canyon tours include complimentary pickup and drop-off, continental breakfast, lunch, unlimited bottled water and all entrance fees.

 The company also offers daily tours to Sedona and Grand Canyon.
 A helicopter upgrade can be added to the canyon tour, or you can turn it into an overnight package to enjoy more time at the Big Ditch.
 DETOURS recently launched an excursion to the artist haven of Jerome that includes first class seats on Verde Canyon Railroad.